freqtrade/freqtrade/docs/strategy-callbacks.md

 During backtesting, `current_rate` (and `current_profit`) are provided against the candle's high (or low for short trades) - while the resulting stoploss is evaluated against the candle's low (or high for short trades).

 The absolute value of the return value is used (the sign is ignored), so returning `0.05` or `-0.05` have the same result, a stoploss 5% below the current price.
+Returning None will be interpreted as "no desire to change", and is the only safe way to return when you'd like to not modify the stoploss.

 To simulate a regular trailing stoploss of 4% (trailing 4% behind the maximum reached price) you would use the following very simple method: